+Laboratory-based and clinical research in urology are integral activities to the residency.
+Urology faculty have a competitive process for securing protected research time for scholarly activity of many scopes; medical students and residents participate in many of these projects and routinely meet with Dr. Jesse Sammon, Division Research Director.
 The Maine Medical Center Research Institute (MMCRI) provides the organizational framework for both laboratory-based and clinical research in urology.
 The MMCRI is housed in a free-standing research facility in Scarborough, Maine and is part of a 50-acre academic medical campus that includes the Maine Medical Center Cancer Institute and the Ambulatory Surgery Center.
-Clinical outcome and health services research in urology are coordinated through the Center for Outcomes Research and Evaluation (CORE).